When Do Credal Sets Stabilize? Fixed-Point Theorems for Credal Set Updates: Additional Result: Finitely Additive Case

-As we can see, in the finitely additive setting, it is not enough for $\mathcal{X}$ to be Polish, as pointed out in Remark \ref{remark1}.
+As we can see, in the finitely additive setting, it is not enough for $\mathcal{X}$ to be Polish, as in Theorem \ref{fixed-point-convergence}.
 To accommodate for finite continuity, we must require that $\mathcal{X}$ is finite.
 This means that we move from a topological to a set-theoretic structure requirement for $\mathcal{X}$.
 The latter condition is of course more restrictive than the ones we had in Section \ref{main_cble}.